gongybable/gongybable.github.io/pages/Knowledge_Base/ML_Basic/data_processing/index.md

 5. **Use a Holdout Dataset**.
 Hold back an unseen validation dataset as a final sanity check of your model before you use it.

 ## Imbalanced Data Set
-> Data is not well distributed among different classes.
+Imbalanced data set means the data is not well distributed among different classes.
 For example, only less than 0.1% of all the bacnk transactions are fraud.

 1. **Use proper evaluation metrics**

 2. **Under-sampling** <br />